Master of Science in Physician Assistant Studies (CUAA)

 Mission Statement

-The Mission of the Concordia University Physician Assistant program mission is to educate Physician Assistant graduates in primary medicine with a focus on rural and underserved patient populations and communities.
+The mission of the Concordia University Ann Arbor Physician Assistant Program is to educate Physician Assistant students in primary medicine with a focus on rural and underserved patient populations and communities.

 Vision Statement

-The vision of the PA program at Ann Arbor is to provide the local and global community with competent medical providers who will improve lives and influence communities through clinical service and leadership, and do so in a compassionate and respectful manner that changes the lives of all patients who seek our care.
+The vision of the Concordia University Ann Arbor Physician Assistant Program is to provide the local and global community with competent medical providers who will improve lives and influence communities through clinical service and leadership, and do so in a compassionate and respectful manner that changes the lives of all patients who seek our care.

 Program Basics

-The Concordia University PA program at Ann Arbor is a 27 month professional program that will confer the Master of Science in PA studies (MSPAS) degree after successful completion of all required components of the program.
-The program will provide rotations in urban and tertiary hospital settings, but the main focus of this particular program is to provide healthcare to patients from rural and underserved area to improve access and promote health, in keeping with our mission and the mission of the University.
+The Concordia University Ann Arbor Physician Assistant Program is a 27-month professional program that will confer the Master of Science in PA studies (MSPAS) degree after successful completion of all required components of the program.

 Accreditation